amidaware/trmm-docs/docs/troubleshooting.md

 Are you trying to use a proxy to share your single public IP with multiple services on 443?
 This is complicated and [unsupported by Tactical RMM](unsupported_scripts.md), test your setup.

 ## Mesh Agent x86 x64 integration with TRMM

+If you need to upload your 32 bit or 64 bit mesh agents again

 1. Log into Mesh (you can right-click any agent, choose remote control or Remote Background)
 2. Goto your mesh interface (eg `https://mesh.EXAMPLE.COM`)